semantic-web-company/tutorial_script2service/README.md

 Is to take this script, learn how to extract from it the models needed for production, and build a web API for them

+### Steps:

+1. Take a look at the `Script` directory.
+There you will find the baseline script, which we will convert to a web API.
+The script itself, and the pipeline implemented therein is not so amazing.

+2. Checkout the branch "service" of this repo, to see how this is later implemented into a web API based on the FastAPI library.

+The reason there are two branches is to allow for the service to be constructed step by step during a workshop.